bhakin/Recipe-Rating-Analysis/README.md

 | 4      | 88.0        |9.577425      |9.0             |1.0          |37307.0       |
 | 5      | 100.0       |9.984901      |9.0             |1.0          |169676.0      |

-\

 Based on this pivot table, we can see that there are some connections between `'rating'` and `'n_steps'`.
 If we look at the mean of each n_step, it tells us that a large n_steps tends to have a lower rating than a small n_steps.
-However, if we look at the max column, we can see that the rating 5 has a max of 100 steps whereas the rating 1 has only 55 steps, but we have to keep in mind that the mean for rating 5 is smaller than the mean for rating 1.
+However, if we look at the max column, we can see that the rating 5 has a max of 100 steps whereas the rating 1 has only 55 steps, but the mean for rating 5 is smaller than the mean for rating 1.
 This implies that the 100 may have been an outlier.

 ---